 About John Smallios

-Meanwhile lets just say that we are proud John Smallios contributed a whooping 87 entries.
+But we are proud to say that John Smallios contributed 87 entries already.

 Not everything will go your way.
 Sometimes there’s nothing to do but accept this, move on, and try again, no matter what.
 So never mind getting choked.
 Enjoy jiu jitsu, stay on the mats, and learn for life.